ptrichr/Datron/guides/tooling.md

 If you're participating in this training, then it's likely you've had some experience with the shell mill on the ProtoTrak.
 The shell mill is a kind of face mill.
 Face Mills are used to remove a large amount of vertical material from a face of the stock.
 They usually have a much wider diameter than normal end mills, but are not as deep.
 > [!CAUTION]
-> Do not use face mills for any other operation besides facing
+> Do not use face mills for any other operation besides facing.

 ## Tool Dimensions